![]() |

 If so, you can look at your employee productivity statistics and see if there’s a correlation.
 If not, then look at your employee tracking and see if there’s something that stands out.

-You might need to make some changes to improve the situation, such as creating more training time to help your team do their jobs better.
+You should make changes to improve the situation, such as creating more training time to help your team do their jobs better.

 Reach Your Goals by Improving Productivity